 For detailed admission and tuition information on the certificate program, visit the graduate certificate admissions page.

 Before applying, please contact Diane Tedick if you are interested.

 The program consists of three required courses (nine credits) and two electives (six credits).

 View the curriculum for the certificate in dual language and immersion education in the course catalog.

-You can pursue the certificate alone or together with a related graduate degree such as the M.Ed./Professional Studies degree in Language Immersion Education or the M.A. in Second Language Education or Ph.D in Second Language Education
+You can pursue the certificate alone or together with a related graduate degree such as the MEd Professional Studies in Language Immersion Education, the MA in Second Language Education, or the PhD in Second Language Education.

-You will need to apply to both the certificate program and the master’s program and then work with your advisor to plan your coursework to meet both requirements simultaneously.
+You will need to apply to both the certificate program and the master’s program and then work with your adviser to plan your coursework to meet both requirements simultaneously.

 The certificate provides the what to do, the why to do it, and the how to do it, while leaving lots of room for self-reflection both as a learner and a teacher.